tilt-dev/ctlptl/CONTRIBUTING.md

 ### Release

-CircleCI will automatically build ctlptl releases when you push a new tag to master.
+CircleCI will automatically build ctlptl releases when you push a new tag to main.

 ```
 git pull origin main